Ryan Jenkins (baseball)

 Phillip Ryan Jenkins (January 26, 1987) is an American college baseball coach and former catcher.
 Jenkins is the head coach of the UT Martin Skyhawks baseball team.

 Amateur career

 Jenkins attended Stanhope Elmore High School in Millbrook, Alabama.
 As a junior, Jenkins was named 5A All-State as a utility player.
 Jenkins then committed to Auburn University, where he was a member of the Auburn Tigers baseball team.

 Professional career

 Jenkins was drafted in the 17th round of the 2010 Major League Baseball draft by the Kansas City Royals.
 Jenkins played parts of three seasons in Kansas City's farm system.
 Although he was assigned to the Triple-A Omaha Storm Chasers for a week in August 2011, Jenkins never played a game above Double-A.

 Coaching career

 On August 24, 2016, Jenkins was named an assistant coach at the College of Charleston.

 On December 11, 2017, Jenkins was named the interim head coach of the Skyhawks.
-On April 17, 2018, he was promoted to the full-time head coach.